HMS Waterloo (1833)

-HMS Waterloo was a 120-gun, three-deck, first rate, broadened built for the Royal Navy during the 1830s.
-The ship remained in ordinary until she was commissioned in 1851.
+HMS Waterloo was a three-deck, 120-gun, first-rate, broadened built for the Royal Navy during the 1830s.
+The ship remained in ordinary until she was commissioned as a flagship in 1851.
 She was razeed and converted into a steam-powered, 89-gun, second rate, two decker in 1859–1860.
 Waterloo was renamed Conqueror in 1862 and participated in the Shimonoseki campaign two years later.
-The ship was renamed Waterloo in 1876 and became a training ship.
-She was destroyed in a fire in 1918.
+Paid off in 1866, the ship was renamed Warspite 10 years later and became a training ship.
+She was destroyed by arson in 1918.